UCSF-CBI/c4/docs/howto/conda-stage.md

 /scratch/alice/conda-stage-grWA/myjupyter/bin/jupyter
 ```

-**Success!** This means that these **software tools run much faster**, because they no longer rely on the much slower BeeGFS filesystem.
-Another advantage is that your Conda software stack **adds much less load to BeeGFS**, which otherwise can be quite significant when using Conda.
+**Success!** This means that these **software tools run much faster**, because they no longer rely on the much slower global file system.
+Another advantage is that your Conda software stack **adds much less load to the global file system**, which otherwise can be quite significant when using Conda.
 This is a **win-win for everyone**.
 See '[Benchmark staged Conda environment]' below for some benchmark results.

 When deactivated, the staged environment is automatically unstaged and all of the temporary, staged files are automatically removed.
 No surprises here either;